olivierlacan/keep-a-changelog/README.md

 ### Is there a standard change log format?
 Sadly, no. Calm down.
-I know you're furiously rushing to find that link to the GNU change log style guide, or the two-paragram GNU NEWS file "guideline".
-The GNU style guide is a nice start but it is incredibly naive.
-There's nothing wrong with being naive but when people need guidance, it's rarely very helpful.
+I know you're furiously rushing to find that link to the GNU change log style guide, or the two-paragraph GNU NEWS file "guideline".
+The GNU style guide is a nice start but it is naive.
+There's nothing wrong with being naive but when people need guidance it's rarely very helpful.
 Especially when there are many situations and edge cases to deal with.

 This project [contains what I hope will become a better CHANGELOG file convention][CHANGELOG]